Paper introduces phase-gradient estimators for neural-network quantum states

 What happened

-For practitioners working on variational Monte Carlo or training complex-valued neural wavefunctions, the paper highlights estimator design as a practical lever distinct from model expressiveness.
-Comparable methodological shifts in probabilistic modeling that reduce gradient variance often improve training stability and reproducibility without increasing model capacity.
+For teams working on variational Monte Carlo or training complex-valued neural wavefunctions, this reframes estimator design as a practical lever distinct from model expressiveness - a pattern that echoes similar gradient-variance fixes in other probabilistic modeling domains that improved training stability without added model capacity.

 What to watch

-For practitioners: replication of the reported gains on other many-body benchmarks and integration of the estimators into standard NQS toolkits will determine real-world uptake.
-Also watch for follow-up work that quantifies compute-to-variance tradeoffs and compatibility with different ansatz families.
+Replication on other many-body benchmarks and integration into standard NQS toolkits will determine real-world uptake; also watch for follow-up work quantifying compute-to-variance tradeoffs across different ansatz families.

 Scoring Rationale